Sparse joint shift in multinomial classification: Analyses of sparse joint shift

 \subsection{SJS vs.\ covariate shift}

-In this section, we show that the relationship between SJS and covariate shift is intertwined with the question of whether or not the target marginal distribution of the features $Q|\mathcal{H}$ has got an $\mathcal{F}$-measurable density with respect to the source unconditional feature distribution $P|\mathcal{H}$.
+In this section, we show that the relationship between SJS and covariate shift is intertwined with the question of whether or not the target marginal distribution of the features $Q|\mathcal{H}$ has got an $\mathcal{F}$-measurable density with respect to the source unconditional feature distribution $P|\mathcal{H}$, or in other words if $P$ and $Q$ are related through $\mathcal{F}$-conditional distribution invariance.

 \begin{definition}[Covariate shift] Under Assumption~\ref{as:setting}, let $\mathcal{F}$ be a sub-$\sigma$-algebra of $\mathcal{H}$.
 Then the source distribution $P$ and the target distribution $Q$ are related through $\mathcal{F}$-\emph{covariate shift} if it holds that